bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-21-illustrious-corpses.md

+---
+layout: post
+title: Illustrious Corpses
+published: true
+date: 2021-10-21
+readtime: true
+categories: ['BIG SCREEN CLASSICS']
+tags: [Drama, Thriller]
+metadata: 'Italy/France 1976, 120 mins<br> Director: Francesco Rosi'
+pdf: '2021-10-21-illustrious-corpses.pdf'
+---

 **SPOILER WARNING** The following notes give away some of the plot.

-During his peak years Rosi was one of Europe’s premier explorers of criminal-political rot and social anxiety.
+During his peak years Francesco Rosi was one of Europe’s premier explorers of criminal-political rot and social anxiety.
 This key film is a rich and resonant expression of Years of Lead tension, and one of the best political thrillers since _Z_ (1969).

 It begins in the Capuchin Catacombs in Palermo – a sanctified shrine of desiccated flesh and bone – where a judge (a dialogue-free Charles Vanel) is assassinated.
 More judges get shot in public, and weary straight-arrow detective Lino Ventura is assigned the case, initially suspecting the Mafia, and then eventually falling down a rabbit hole of official conspiracies and government plotting, all set against a broiling background of strikes, student protests and violent state repression.